ekaterinamarinova/messaging-brokers/README.md

-# producers
+# MESSAGING
-## Producers and configurations of different messaging platforms
+## Configurations of different messaging platforms

 ### In order to start the application you need to do the following: